 JOHN: You’re welcome.

-CHARLES: Pastor John, my name is Charles Miller.
-I have a question relating to the direction that church generally, the Christian church in America's taking, and in particular Grace Church.
-We are, as Christians, admonished to be salt in a corrupt world.
-I feel though that many times Christians who are sincere believers are not always terribly well-informed as to the state of the world.
-The newspapers, some newspapers are quite misleading, television is...has it's devotees among the Christian community, but the television is slanted news.
+AUDIENCE: Pastor John, my name is Charles Miller.
+I have a question relating to the direction that the church generally, the Christian church in America is taking, and in particular Grace Church.
+We are as Christians admonished to be salt in a corrupt world.
+I feel though that many times Christians who are sincere believers are not always terribly well informed as to the state of the world.
+The newspapers, some newspapers, are quite misleading.
+Television is – has its devotees among the Christian community, but the television is slanted news.
 So we’re really given a piecemeal diet and it’s very difficult for Christians to sort out fact from fiction.

-Secondly, when we sent Sam Erickson to Washington, D.C. and we have supported him, I don't know if you know that, we have supported Sam to the amount of about $2,000.00 a month as a project of Grace Church as he has developed the Center for Law and Religious Freedom of the Christian Legal Society, which is a lobby group.
+Secondly, when we sent Sam Ericson to Washington, D.C. – and we have supported him – I don't know if you know that – we have supported Sam to the amount of about $2,000.00 a month as a project of Grace Church as he has developed the Center for Law and Religious Freedom of the Christian Legal Society, which is a lobby group.
 It’s a conservative evangelical group to counter the ACLU.
 But there is a new lobby group, and they’ve been extremely effective.
-They have not only be effective in lobbying for many, many cases in Washington, they have newsletters that are available that can keep us informed and if you’ll call my office, we’ll give you their address and you can be regularly on the mailing list to get the information from the Christian Legal Society of the Center For Law and Religious Freedom.
+They have not only been effective in lobbying for many, many cases in Washington, they have newsletters that are available that can keep us informed, and if you’ll call my office we’ll give you their address and you can be regularly on the mailing list to get the information from the Christian Legal Society and the Center for Law and Religious Freedom.

 JOHN: Okay, we’ll go back onto this side.
 Ed?

-ED: John, I have a question it has basically two parts.
-First part is more of symmantics and that our DE manual refers to my Lord Jesus Christ as having two natures, the divine nature and the human nature.
-And in some of our dealing with people, I've run across that this conjures up ideas of psychological problems, split personalities and what.
-And I’m wondering would you think it would be better to refer to my Lord Jesus Christ as being totally God and totally man or fully God and fully man?
-And the other part of the question is, the second part is, one of these concepts, in other words the two nature concept versus the fully God and fully man concept, is one of these concepts more apt to lead to heresy?
+AUDIENCE: John, I have a question that has basically two parts.
+First part is more of semantics, and that is our DE manual refers to my Lord Jesus Christ as having two natures, the divine nature and the human nature.
+And in some of our dealing with people I run across that this conjures up ideas of psychological problems, split personalities and what.
+And I’m wondering, do you think it would be better to refer to my Lord Jesus Christ as being totally God and totally man or fully God and fully man?
+And the other part of the question is, or the second part is, is one of these concepts – in other words the two-nature concept versus the fully God and fully man concept – is one of these concepts more apt to lead to heresy?

 JOHN: Thank you, Ed.

-KEITH: Hi, John, my name is Keith Barrett.
-I was speaking to a friend at work the other day who is Mormon and I asked him how the Mormon church got so involved in the genealogy aspect that they’re involved in.
-And he brought up the baptism for the dead that the Mormon church does.
-And he quoted a verse and I can’t remember the reference now, but it went something I believe it’s one of the books that Paul wrote.
+AUDIENCE: Hi, John.
+My name is Keith Barret.
+I was speaking to a friend at work the other day who is Mormon and I asked him how the Mormon church got so involved in the genealogy aspect that they’re involved in, and he brought up the baptism for the dead that the Mormon church does.
+And he quoted a verse, and I can’t remember the reference now, but it went something – I believe it’s one of the books that Paul wrote.